peter-murray/node-hue-api/docs/discovery.md

 getBridge();
 ```

-The results will be an array of discovered bridges with the following structure:
+The results will be an array of valid discovered bridges with the following structure:

 ```json
 [